hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-typesolver.md

 mkdir -p src/main/java/app
 ```

-Change the commands above accordingly for Windows or other OS as needed, or use your IDE to create them.
+Change the commands above accordingly for Windows or other OS as needed, or use your IDE to create it.

 To check the `pom.xml` file is correct, run Maven once using: